MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-build-and-save-the-model.md

       connectionString = connStr,
       table = "taxiScoreOutput"  )
     ```
-    + To make this example simpler, the input to the logistic regression model is the same feature data source (`new_ds`) that you used to train the model.
+    + To make this example simpler, the input to the logistic regression model is the same feature data source (`sql_feature_ds`) that you used to train the model.
 More typically, you might have some new data to score with, or you might have set aside some data for testing vs. training.

     + The prediction results will be saved in the table, _taxiscoreOutput_.
 Notice that the schema for this table is not defined when you create it using rxSqlServerData.
 The schema is obtained from the rxPredict output.